Madonna: 2003–2006: American Life and Confessions on a Dance Floor

-While on tour, Madonna founded the charitable organization Raising Malawi, and partially funded an orphanage in and traveling to that country.
-While there, she decided to adopt a boy named David Banda in October 2006.
-The adoption raised strong public reaction, because Malawian law requires would-be parents to reside in Malawi for one year before adopting, which Madonna did not do.
-Kate Kainja, Malawi's Minister of Women and Child Development had prevented a civil servant from travelling to see Madonna and Guy Ritchie as prospective adopters.
-Madonna addressed this on The Oprah Winfrey Show, saying that there were no written adoption laws in Malawi that regulated foreign adoption.
-Madonna described how Banda had been suffering from pneumonia after surviving malaria and tuberculosis when they first met.
-Banda's biological father, Yohane, commented: "These so-called human rights activists are harassing me every day, threatening me that I am not aware of what I am doing ...
-They want me to support their court case, a thing I cannot do for I know what I agreed with Madonna and her husband."
+While touring, Madonna founded the charitable organization Raising Malawi and helped fund an orphanage in the country.
+There, she decided to adopt a boy named David Banda in 2006.
+The adoption provoked public debate, as Malawian law required prospective parents to reside in the country for one year before adopting, a condition Madonna did not meet.
+Malawi's Minister of Women and Child Development, Kate Kainja, had also blocked officials from traveling to meet Madonna and Ritchie as potential adopters.
+Speaking on The Oprah Winfrey Show, Madonna explained that Malawi had no formal adoption laws for foreigners and described how Banda had been suffering from pneumonia after surviving malaria and tuberculosis.
+Banda's father, Yohane, defended the adoption, saying he understood and supported the arrangement.
 The adoption was finalized in May 2008.